BCODMO/documentation_external/docs/source/DOC_Contribute.rst

 NSF Designated Program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A. An NSF designated program describes a large coordinated research program.
-Such programs usually encompass
+Such programs usually
-   one or more projects.
+   encompass one or more projects.
 Examples of such programs include U.S. JGOFS, GLOBEC, U.S. OCB and GEOTRACES.
-They are not
-   the same as the NSF Programs Biological Oceanography and Chemical Oceanography.
+   They are different from the NSF Programs Biological Oceanography and Chemical Oceanography.

 B. Complete a :download:`Program Metadata Form <>` (.rtf) for a program that is not already registered at BCO-DMO.